-- 1. In the event of a dispute as to whether a player has made a correct explanation of his partner's bid (and thus his partner has made a mistaken bid) or whether he has made a mistaken explanation of the bid (see Law 75 and the footnote thereto) the burden of proof is on the offending pair to establish that the explanation was correct.
-Such burden of proof shall not normally be discharged unless the relevant part of the partnership's methods is covered adequately in their written explanation of system. - 2.
-Special attention of the players is drawn to Law 75B, which provides that habitual violation of partnership agreements may create implicit agreements which must be disclosed.
+1. In the event of a dispute as to whether a player has made a correct explanation of his partner's bid (and thus his partner has made a mistaken bid) or whether he has made a mistaken explanation of the bid (see Law 75) the burden of proof is on the offending pair to establish that the explanation was correct.
+Such burden of proof shall not normally be discharged unless the relevant part of the partnership's methods is covered adequately in their written explanation of system.

+2. Special attention of the players is drawn to Law 40A1, which provides that mutual experience or awareness of the players may create implicit agreements which must be disclosed.
 Failure to disclose implicit agreements may be subject to penalty.